MonicaaDu/Airbnb-Price-Project/README.md

 # Airbnb-Price-Project
-Airbnb Price Project for DS
+Airbnb Price Project for Data Scientist Nanodegree from Udacity

 # File Description
 - images_outputs: this folders stores the .png outputs from the notebook, such as charts and graphs.